leanprover/theorem_proving_in_lean4/dependent_type_theory.rst

 When we declare that we are working in the namespace ``foo``, every identifier we declare has a full name with prefix "``foo.``" Within the namespace, we can refer to identifiers by their shorter names, but once we end the namespace, we have to use the longer names.

 The ``open`` command brings the shorter names into the current context.
-Often, when we import a theory file, we will want to open one or more of the namespaces it contains, to have access to the short identifiers, notations, and so on.
-But sometimes we will want to leave this information hidden, for example, when they conflict with identifiers and notations in another namespace we want to use.
+Often, when we import a theory file, we will want to open one or more of the namespaces it contains, to have access to the short identifiers.
+But sometimes we will want to leave this information hidden, for example, when they conflict with identifiers in another namespace we want to use.
 Thus namespaces give us a way to manage our working environment.

 For example, Lean groups definitions and theorems involving lists into a namespace ``list``.